4 cups white whole wheat flour or regular whole wheat flour

 1 teaspoon ground cinnamon

-To make pancakes (yields 6 to 7 pancakes; multiply as necessary)
+To make 1 batch of pancakes (yields 6 to 7 pancakes; multiply as necessary)

 1 cup milk of choice